dmouscher/nomic/rules.md

 When a rule receives a new number, all rules that reference said rule are updated to reflect the new numbering.
 This does not change the numbering of the updated rules.

-## 309
-Any player may choose to form a political party only during their turn.
-To propose a political party the player who's turn it is must have a name.
-The name of the party can only be changed after the party is fully established and only by a unanimous vote from all party participants.
-Political parties must be proposed in #game.
-Political parties cannot have the same name as any other party.
-When the party is proposed other players may request to join in #game.
-The members of the party then vote to determine if that player is allowed to join.
-A player is accepted if there is a majority vote to allow that player into the party.
-The party is only created once there are 2 other participants that have been accepted.
-Players can only be in one political party at a time.
-A political party may exist only if there are 3 or more participants in that party.
-A political party is dissolved if there are fewer than 3 participants only after a 24 hour period of that party having less than 3 members.
-If all players in a political party vote unanimously on a rule-change then one extra vote is added to coincide with the other votes from that party.
-If any player in a party changes their vote after said vote is cast in #vote then the extra vote from all players voting unanimously is void and does not occur (this is determined if any one of the players in a party have “(edited)” on their vote).
-If a player in a party is inactive then no players in a party can receive gold from voting unanimously.
-If a player wishes to leave a political party then it will cost them 30 gold.
-Political parties cannot have more than 3 participants.
-Parties are only considered Eligible voters if a unanimous vote is reached by the party members.

 ## 310
 Players may only change their vote three times  per proposal/reproposal.
 If a player wishes to change their vote then they must resubmit their vote to the #voting channel.
 If a vote is marked with (edited)  it is not counted as a vote.
 Players may not delete their votes under any circumstances.
 If a player deletes a vote (even one that has been edited and does not count) it will be treated as a non vote.